 But Ayub was adamant.
 He didn’t let Sakeena take his daughters.
-For next ten years Ayub did not let Sakeena’s family meet the daughters.
+For the next ten years, Ayub did not let Sakeena’s family meet the daughters.

 In that chaos, one day a distant relative of Sakeena proposed Ayub’s name to her mother for marriage!
 Marrying the person who was responsible for her sister’s death was unthinkable for Sakeena.
 “But then life is full of unthinkable twists and turns,” feels Sakeena.
 “I said yes for two reasons: first to be with Rosy’s daughters and second to get rid of my unmarried tag.”

 One of the reasons Sakeena agreed to get married in the same family was Ayub’s mother’s death.
 “Many thought Ayub and I had an affair so we killed Rosy,” says sobbing Sakeena.